bbalganjjm/natural_js/docs/v2/advanced-grid-example.md

   - id: wai-multi
     resource: https://www.w3.org/WAI/tutorials/tables/multi-level/
     title: W3C WAI multi-level table headers
-generated: { by: codex/gpt-6-sol, at: 2026-09-24T22:13:24Z }
+generated: { by: codex/gpt-6-sol, at: 2026-09-24T23:26:30Z }
 verified:
-  - { by: codex/gpt-6-sol, at: 2026-09-24T22:14:07Z }
+  - { by: codex/gpt-6-sol, at: 2026-09-24T23:31:17Z }
 ---

-The M10 reference screen keeps a native table, authored HTML and CSS, and the existing `bindGrid` contract.
+This completed M10.1 structural regression screen keeps a native table, authored HTML and CSS, and the existing `bindGrid` contract.
 It demonstrates grouped headings and fixed positioning as markup and styling concerns; the framework still owns row binding and row-keyed state.

 # Scenario